tryoxiss/bonfire-web-client/README.md

 the version is 1.3.9 for example, NOT our internal colon seperated system for windows compatability.

 For LTS releases we use `bonfire-EDITION.LTS`, for example `bonfire-2023.LTS`, often with a .zip file extension.

+## Random info we have nowhere else to put righjt now

+We will use ports `:987X`, where `X` can be any number from `0` -- `9`.
+(At least for now, but they are unclaimed).

+Current name ideas for the protocol are:
+- oim:// - open instant messaging
+- ocp:// - open chat protocol
+- sdm:// - secure distributed messaging